PhobGCC/PhobGCC-doc/For_Users/Phob_Buying_Guide.md

 * Somewhat common.
 * Has no rumble.
 * Has support for Hall-effect C-sticks.
-* Exists in three variants with the same board, but with *individually separate firmware support*:
+* Exists in three variants with the same board, but each needs its own individual firmware:

-Teensy 3.2: the standard version, where the main chip on the Teensy has many visible legs on all four sides.
+  * Teensy 3.2: the standard version, where the main chip on the Teensy has many visible legs on all four sides.
 Not that common due to a Teensy 3.2 shortage.
-Teensy 4.0: an alternate microcontroller option that can be distinguished by having no legs.
+  * Teensy 4.0: an alternate microcontroller option that can be distinguished by having no legs.
 These also have a wire added by hand going across the Teensy board.
-Teensy 4.0 with Diode Fix: similar to above, but pins 7 and 8 on the Teensy may be shorted, or the diode next to the connector may be shorted.
+  * Teensy 4.0 with Diode Fix: similar to above, but pins 7 and 8 on the Teensy may be shorted, or the diode next to the connector may be shorted.

 ### 1.2: